geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 1. Type "Lee Vining" into the search toolbar and hit enter.
 This will zoom you to Eastern California.
 2. On the left side of the map, click the little Google Pin icon.
 Your cursor should then turn into crosshairs.
 3. Toggle around the map and drop the pin in the center of Mono Lake, which is right next to Lee Vining.
 4. Now, go to the Geometry Imports window that has now appeared.
-In that window, name the point "roi" and change the dropdown from **Geometry** to **roi**.
+In that window, name the point "roi" and change the dropdown from **Geometry** to **FeatureCollection**.

 You have now created a new point object and cast it as a `FeatureCollection`.
 You can now use this  `FeatureCollection` as a way to geographically filter datasets for just your region.